Newdegate, Western Australia

 Newdegate is a townsite in the Wheatbelt agricultural region, 399 km south-east of Perth and 52 km east of Lake Grace in Western Australia.
 The townsite was gazetted in 1925 and honours Sir Francis Newdegate, the Governor of Western Australia from 1920 to 1924.
-The Department of Agriculture and Food operates one of its 13 research stations in the area of Newdegate.
+The Department of Primary Industries and Regional Development operates one of its 13 research stations in the area of Newdegate.

 Newdegate is situated in the heart of the south-eastern wheatbelt of Western Australia – about halfway between Perth in the west and Esperance in the south-east.
 It is a very successful grain and sheep farming area.
 Newdegate is central to the Western Mallee subregion of the Interim Biogeographic Regionalisation for Australia.
 It is a sparsely populated subregion with an area of about 47000 km2.

 The Wagin to Newdegate railway line was completed in 1926, thereby connecting the town to the Western Australian rail network.

 The local hall was opened in 1926 by Mr. B Carruthers from Lake Grace.
 A gold reef was found to the north east of town the same year.

 In 1932 the Wheat Pool of Western Australia announced that the town would have two grain elevators, each fitted with an engine, installed at the railway siding.

 The surrounding areas produce wheat and other cereal crops.
-The town is a primary site receival site for Cooperative Bulk Handling.
+The town is a primary receival site for Cooperative Bulk Handling.

+Geography

+Climate

+Newdegate has a semi-arid climate (Köppen: BSk); with warm to hot, dry summers and mild to cool, slightly wetter winters.
+Extreme temperatures ranged from 46.7 C on 3 February 2007 to -4.3 C on 15 September 2018.
+The wettest recorded day was 29 January 1990 with 106.8 mm of rainfall.